SAN2PC : a Spectrum Analyzer to PC interface

 The components layout is shown (san2pc_w3c_lay.pdf) in this PDF file.

-- An equivalent DC/DC converter available from Digikey (part number is 102-1340) can be used instead of the TMA0512D : it is the V Infinity VASD1 S5 D12 .
+- An equivalent DC/DC converter can be used instead of the TMA0512D : it is the V Infinity VASD1 S5 D12 .

 Thank you for the information Buck.

-- Joop, PE1CQP points out that the MAX232 needs 1uF capacitors : he is right.
+- Joop, PE1CQP points out that the MAX232 needs 1uF capacitors.
 The chip I use in my own SAN2PC is a MAX232A and not the MAX232 shown in the schematic diagram.
 The MAX232A works well with 0.1uF caps.
 Thanks Joop.

 2. Software.